manywho/external-storage/README.md

 * **RECEIVER_KEY** You can get this value from the Boomi Flow platform
 * **PLATFORM_KEY** You can get this value from the Boomi Flow platform

+Also is possible to configure many keys, adding the key id at the end of receiver and platform key, in this way:

+* **RECEIVER_KEY_xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx** You can get this value from the Boomi Flow platform
+* **PLATFORM_KEY_xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx** You can get this value from the Boomi Flow platform

 > **DATABASE_URL** examples
 > * **mysql** jdbc:mysql://your-host.com/external_storage_db
 > * **postgresql** jdbc:postgresql://your-host.com/external_storage_db